eacg-gmbh/ts-jenkins/README.md

 **First way** is installation from jenkins.

-**That way is not available now since plugin is under beta testing.**

 To do that go to plugin manager page on jenkins and click on "available" tab(*/pluginManager/available*).
 Then find plugin by name "ecspublisher", toggle checkbox and click install.